 History of Chromium

-Chromium was discovered within the mineral Siberian red lead in 1797 by french chemist Louis-Nicolas Vauquelin.
+Chromium was discovered within the mineral Siberian red lead in 1797 by French chemist Louis-Nicolas Vauquelin.
 The mineral had been discovered two decades prior and took on a form and color that was unlike any other mineral.
 Vauquelin was convinced the uniqueness of this mineral was due to an undiscovered metal.
-Ultimately, he was correct and one year later he successfully isolated the element chromium by heating charcoal with chromium trioxide.
+Ultimately, he was correct and he successfully isolated the element chromium by heating charcoal with chromium trioxide one year later.
 This left behind tiny needles of pure chromium metal.
-He then conducted many experiments in which he combined chromium with various solutions.
-This produced a multitude of vibrant compounds.
+He then conducted many experiments in which he combined chromium with various solutions, producing a multitude of vibrant compounds.
 Chromiums tendency to create vivid and colorful compounds led to its name, as “chroma” in Greek translates to “color”.

-Chromium – compounds, reactions, synthesis and oxidation states
+Chromium – compounds, reactions, isolation, and oxidation states

 Chromium compounds are well-known for being vividly colorful.
 As previously stated, it can form compounds with halogens.
 Chromium(III) fluoride, chromium(III) iodide, and chromium(III) bromide all form green-colored compounds.
 Meanwhile, chromium(III) chloride forms a red-violet color.
 Moreover, compounds containing chromium(III) or chromium(VI) are used for chrome plating, pigment manufacturing, leather tanning, and more.